iterative/dvc.org/content/docs/command-reference/repro.md

 > This example continues the previous one.

 We can use `dvc repro` to reproduce a pipeline partially till a specific stage.
-Let's add this line to `text.txt` (the input of our first stage, created in the previous example):
+Let's add this line to `text.txt`:

 ```
 ...